sodadata/docs/soda-cl/failed-row-samples.md

       samples columns: [last_name, first_name]
 ```

+Note that [reconciliation checks]({% link soda-cl/recon.md %}) do not support the `sample columns` parameter.
+Instead, Soda dynamically generates failed rows samples based on the recon check's diagnostic, and displays only the columns that are relevant to the data being compared.

 <br />

-Alternatively, you can specify the columns from which Soda must draw failed row samples using a dataset-level configuration, as in the following example.
-Note that if you specify a different `samples column` value for an individual check than is defined in the `configurations for` block, Soda obeys the individual check's sample column instructions.
+Alternatively, you can specify the columns from which Soda must draw failed row samples for multiple checks using a dataset-level configuration, as in the following example.
+Note that if you specify a different `samples columns` value for an individual check than is defined in the `configurations for` block, Soda obeys the individual check's sample column instructions.
 {% include code-header.html %}
 ```yaml
 configurations for dim_product: